 EMERGE TERN Trainee Research Fellow

-Every year EMERGE offers up to two EMERGE TERN fellowships approved by the South East Scotland Emergency Medicine Trainee Programme Director and local Clinical Directors.
+Every year EMERGE offers an EMERGE TERN fellowship approved by the South East Scotland Emergency Medicine Trainee Programme Director and local Clinical Directors.
 Applicants should be South East Scotland Emergency Medicine trainees who will be at ST4/5 level in the August prior to the application window which is usually around March/April.
 Interviews will usually be held in May.
-These 12 month posts allow the successful applicant(s) 4 hours dedicated research time per week.
+This 12 month post allows the successful applicant(s) 4 hours dedicated research time per week.
 The post is initially for 6 months with an option to extend to one year.

 During this time, the applicant will be expected to become the South East Scotland lead for the RCEM TERN (Trainee Emergency Research Network) and become the local PI for TERN projects.
 In addition there will be the opportunity to get involved with the EMERGE groups other research activity.